Sexual assault/abuse/harassment info webpage

 Flu Shot at Student Health Services

 The Influenza vaccine is now available at Student Health.
 Students can receive the flu shot when they are in clinic seeing the doctor or nurse.
 They can also book a nurse appointment to get the flu shot.
-In addition, KFL&A is doing a flu clinic at the new medical building on October 27, from 9am - 4pm.

 Counselling Services Wellness Skills Series